cakejelly/layer-api/README.md

 ## Usage

 ### Resources
 All client methods return  `Resource` objects or a collection of `Resource` objects.
-Every attribute from a resource can be accessed calling attribute methods:
+Every attribute from a resource can be accessed by calling attribute methods:

 ```ruby
 conversation = platform.conversations.find("fb2f3a48-523d-4449-a57f-c6651fc6612c")